horia141/jupiter/docs/index.md

 ## About

 Jupiter is a tool for _life planning_.
-It provides goals management, task tracking, habit building, chores management, lists, metrics, a personal relationship manager, and much more all in a unified package.
+It provides goals management, task tracking, habit building, a journal, chores management, lists, metrics, a personal relationship manager, and much more all in a unified package.

 I built it to [solve an issue I had](http://www.paulgraham.com/organic.html) - making sure everything